gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 1-2-21  More T7 measurements
+Wide-angle:  crosspiece is about 10 pixels.
+Since it's 540 arc-seconds, that's 54 arc-seconds per pixel.
+That means the widest FOV I've got is 6000 x 54 by 4000 x 54...90 Degrees by 60 degrees.
+WIDE swath of the sky.

+58mm Zoom:  crosspiece is 37 pixels.
+Math works out to 15.88 arc-seconds per pixel.
+That FOV is ~26 degrees by ~18 degrees.

+Picam looks to be 22 degrees by 17 degrees...so a little narrower than that 58mm zoom...but worse resolution...about 20 arc-seconds per pixel.

+Telephoto zoom out: crosspiece 56 pixels.
+9.64 arc-seconds per pixel.
+FOV:  16 degrees by 10.7 degrees.

+Telephoto zoom in: crosspiece 198 pixels.
+2.73 arc-seconds per pixel.
+FOV:  4.5 degrees by 3 degrees.

+*****
 # 12-25-20 T7